bfennema/OwlcatKingmakerModCraftMagicItems/README.md

 * Undead characters (Jaethal) eat rations and sleep normally.
 Could give them the benefits of Sustenance...

-* Craft Rod.
-* Mechanism for 3rd party mods to add more recipes, either for vanilla enchantments or their own custom enchantments.
 * Enchantments with restrictions (such as Celestial "minimum +3") should be displayed in the UI.
 * Make characters in town work from the "stash" (and their own equipment) rather than from the party inventory.
 * Trailblazer's Helm can cast two different spells!